Solid Air: Album cover

+Later reissues and performances

 A remastered CD was issued by Universal Records in October 2000.
 This CD was packaged in a card slipcase, and featured a remastered version of the original album with the addition of a live version of "I'd Rather Be The Devil".
 Solid Air was given a further remastering and repackaging when a double CD reissue curated by John Hillarby was released in 2009, and which included several alternate studio and live versions.